CensoredUsername/dynasm-rs/doc/langref_riscv.md

 ### Upper immediate instructions

 The behaviour of the load upper immediate instructions (`lui`, `c.lui`, and `auipc`) in dynasm-rs differs slightly from their behaviour in the GNU assembler.
-Where the GNU assembler requires the value before it is shifted 12 bits left, dynasm-rs chooses to require the user to provide the value after the shift.
+Where the GNU assembler expects the argument to be the result value shifted right 12 bits, dynasm-rs expects the argument to be the expected result value of the instruction.
 This is both done out of consistency (every other immediate in the instruction set is encoded this way) and to be logical with the way label references are handled.
 The following table shows the difference:

 Table 6: Upper immediate syntax